-We continuously monitor and regularly review and audit our security compliance.
-We do this on the policy and on the technical level both internally and by using external penetration and vulnerability testing providers and auditors.
+We continuously monitor, review, and audit our security compliance.
+We do this on the policy and technical levels, both internally and using independent external assessors.

-On an annual basis, external reputable penetration testers conduct a comprehensive penetration test of the complete GoodData Cloud API set.
-The entire GoodData infrastructure (including GoodData's office network) is subject to quarterly "weakest link" penetration tests and vulnerability scans.
-We partner with two independent penetration and vulnerability test providers who alternate on the different test types to achieve above-standard coverage and depth of testing.
+External reputable penetration testers conduct a comprehensive penetration test of the complete GoodData Cloud API set on an annual basis.
+The entire GoodData infrastructure (including GoodData's office network) is subject to semiannual "weakest link" penetration tests and weekly vulnerability scans.
+We partner with two independent external penetration and vulnerability test providers who alternate on all test types to achieve above-standard coverage and depth of testing.